-We are lucky to know much of the history of the Church from the work of Canon Arthur Ferguson ('Ferg') Donnelly MA, vicar between 1965 and 1983, who studied the records and published an erudite booklet (a copy of which can be seen at the Northumberland County Records Collection).
+We are lucky to know much of the history of the Church from the work of Canon Arthur Ferguson ('Ferg') Donnelly MA, vicar between 1965 and 1983, who studied the records and published an erudite booklet (a copy of which can be seen at the Northumberland County Records Collection), and an earlier study by Canon MaCleod, rural dean 1910 to 1928, also in the County Records Collection.
 The records are written not only in ledgers, however, which start from 1682, but also in the stones themselves.
 The plaster was removed from the interior walls of the church in 1890 revealing details of the construction and alteration of the building over its 1,000 years of existence.

-Other sources used in the compilation of this guide are:
+Sources used in the compilation of this guide are: